 Some physicians also offer liposculpture, a method similar to liposuction, but is used to create the illusion of muscle gain by relocating fat throughout the body, like a more pronounced six-pack or pectoral muscles.
 Whether the doctor advises liposculpture or liposuction depends on the desired results, but long term maintenance is always taken into account.
 "The issue with liposculpture is if the patient were to gain weight in the future, the sculpted areas can look unnatural," says Dr. Buford.

-Is There a Difference in Male and Female Liposuction?
+Is There a Difference Between Male and Female Liposuction?

-Common areas of concern for men are the lower abdomen, flanks (love handles), and upper arms.
-Many are started to request their chest, thighs, chin, and neck as well.
-Liposuction and liposculpture as a cosmetic procedure does not change based on the gender of the patient, but particular anatomy is taken into account.
+The main differences between male and female liposuction reside in the common areas of treatment which for men, are the lower abdomen, flanks (love handles), and upper arms.
+Many have started to request their chest, thighs, chin, and neck as well.
+Liposuction and liposculpture as a cosmetic procedure do not change based on the gender of the patient, but particular anatomy is taken into account.
 The recovery is no different either.
 Patients are able to return home as soon as the effects of the anesthetic have worn off and should avoid strenuous activity for around a week.
 This rest period is particularly important for active men.
 "Any activity involving a twisting movement, such as golf, should be avoided for a week after the procedure too," says Dr. Buford.

 Matt*, 32, Long Island, NY